cqparts/cqparts/tests/env/README.md

 ## `python-lib`

-This folder will be added to the environment's `PYTHONPATH`; any libs in this folder will be referenced before those installed in the os.
+This folder will be added to the environment's `PYTHONPATH`; any libs in this folder will be referenced before those installed in the container.

-Used to test parallel development with other libraryes, mainly `cadquery`.
+Used to test parallel development with other libraries, mainly `cadquery`.

-However, this folder should be empty when testing for a release; all dependent libraries should be acquired from their public sources.
+However, this folder should be empty when testing for a release; all dependent libraries should be acquired from their public sources (eg: `pip`).

 ## `ubuntu-py2`